Abell 754

-Abell 754 is a galaxy cluster in the constellation Hydra that was formed from the collision of two smaller clusters.
-This collision, which began about 300 million years ago, is ongoing, and the system is still disturbed.
+Abell 754 is a massive, X-ray luminous galaxy cluster in the constellation Hydra that was formed from the collision of two smaller clusters.
+This collision, which began about 500 million years ago, is ongoing, and the system is still disturbed.
 Eventually, the cluster will reach a level of equilibrium in a few billion years.
+Abell 754 is located Supercluster 78 or SCL 78 together with another 2 clusters, which are Abell 780 and Abell 838.

+The Central Dominant galaxy (cD) of Abell 754 (LEDA 25714) is a large, slightly elongated, luminous elliptical galaxy, which has an effective radius of 47.72 kpc and an absolute magnitude of M_V = -23.99.
+Abell 754 has over 100 members confirmed and is referenced in over 560 scientific papers.
+Abell 754 has been studied by Very Large Array (VLA), Chandra X-ray Observatory, BeppoSAX, ROSAT and Giant Metrewave Radio Telescope (GMRT).